tghosgor/postgrespp/README.md

 usage is not heavy and I believe all of the boost can be replaced without much effort.
 As an improvement, maybe socket ready signal interface can be abstracted to allow users to plug their own versions via templates.

+Through proper integration with boost.asio, the interface that this library provides can also be used with c++ coroutines just like any other boost.asio interface!

 ### cmake